 Rosser’s idea was simple (like all good ones)…

-Find one benefit nobody else could offer and hammer it home relentlessly
+It was to find one benefit nobody else could offer and hammer it home relentlessly.

 Of course, that may be easier said than done because many e-commerce stores are similar.
 Especially if you’re drop shipping from AliExpress for example.